Javascript is not enabled.

 More serious issues have also been linked to these drugs, including gallbladder problems, low blood sugar, kidney injury and diabetic retinopathy (damage to the eye’s retina).

-2023 study published in the medical journal JAMA found that people who take these medications may be at increased risk for pancreatitis (inflammation of the pancreas) and gastroparesis, sometimes called stomach paralysis because the stomach can’t empty.
+study published in 2023 in the medical journal JAMA found that people who take these medications may be at an increased risk for pancreatitis (inflammation of the pancreas) and gastroparesis, sometimes called stomach paralysis because the stomach can’t empty.

-Suicidal ideations have been associated with these medications; however, in recent studies, researchers found no clear relationship.
+Suicidal ideation has been associated with these medications; however, in recent studies, researchers found no clear relationship.

-Meds may lessen cravings, improve heart, kidney health
+Meds may lessen cravings, improve heart, kidney, brain health

-Fewer cravings.
-Some patients taking the drugs say many of their cravings — be it alcohol, shopping or sugar — subsided.
+Some patients taking the drugs say many of their cravings — be it for alcohol, shopping or sugar — subsided.

 “Cravings develop from a reward system in the brain,” says Chetna Bakshi, M.D., a bariatric surgeon at Northwell Health’s Syosset Hospital in New York.
 These medications, she says, seem to have an effect on that reward system.
 “I have had patients tell me, for example, ‘I used to crave sweets all the time.
 Now I don’t care.
 I don’t need to eat a cookie every day being on these medications,’ ” Bakshi says.